dldmarnell/classification-homework/risky_business/README.md

 We can see here the classes are very imbalanced:
 ![imbalanced_classes](Resources/Images/imbalanced_classes.png)

-Here is an example of the ClusterCentroid algorithm balancing the classes by Undersampling:
+Here is an example of the ClusterCentroid algorithm balancing the classes with Undersampling:
 ![balanced_classes](Resources/Images/balanced_classes.png)

 ---